kadirsahbaz/OpenStreetMap-OSH-Highway-Extracting/README.md

-### Extracting Highways from OpenStreetMap OSH file
+### Generating highways statistics from OpenStreetMap OSH file
 No documentation yet.